-As Discovery Metals is still in its first twelve months of operations, the Company remains in the very early stages of developing exploration programs and working on the seven properties for which it signed option agreements.
+Discovery Metals remains in the early stages of developing exploration programs and working on the seven properties for which it signed option agreements.

-Management believes initial samples taken at Puerto Rico provided encouraging results.
-The widths and grades in this initial sampling indicate that economically robust polymetallic grades potentially occur on the project, and that a substantial program of geology, geophysics, geochemistry, and drilling is merited.
-A detailed compilation program, based on historic production and exploration data, is underway.
-The Company began surface exploration work in Q1 2018, which planned to include extensive high-quality remote sensing to detect alteration patterns, geologic mapping, extensive rock-chip geochemistry using both hand-held XRF and laboratory-submitted samples, and ground geophysics.
-The Company plans to begin drilling, subject to receiving permits, in the second half of 2018.
+Management believes rock channel samples taken at Puerto Rico, Minerva and Monclova provide encouraging results.
+The widths and grades in this sampling indicate that economically robust polymetallic grades potentially occur on the projects, and that a substantial program of geology, geophysics, geochemistry, and drilling is merited.
+A detailed compilation program, based on historic production and exploration data, is being completed.
+The Company began surface exploration work in Q1 2018, which included extensive high-quality remote sensing to detect alteration patterns, geologic mapping, extensive rock-chip geochemistry.
+The Company plans to begin drilling, subject to receiving permits, and carrying out an airborne geophysics survey on the properties.

-While the Company's main focus in fiscal 2018 will be on Puerto Rico, other activities will include testing its other six properties with surface exploration work and drilling.
+While the Company's main focus in fiscal 2018 will be on Puerto Rico, Minerva and Monclova, other activities will include testing its other four properties with surface exploration work.

-As noted previously, the Company's 2018 budget is approximately \$5.2 million.
 There are no present plans for any material capital expenditures in the next twelve months.
 As such, the Company is sufficiently capitalized to support the budget forecast.